Arm details new data center chips, says Oracle, Alibaba will use them

-TechnologyArm details new data center chips, says Oracle, Alibaba will use them

-Arm Ltd, the British chip technology firm being acquired by Nvidia Corp (NVDA.O) in a $40 billion deal, on Tuesday gave new details about its next generation of data center technology and said Oracle Corp (ORCL.N) and Alibaba Group Holding (9988.HK) will use the chips.
+(Reuters) - Arm Ltd, the British chip technology firm being acquired by Nvidia Corp in a $40 billion deal, on Tuesday gave new details about its next generation of data center technology and said Oracle Corp and Alibaba Group Holding will use the chips.

-Arm creates underlying intellectual property that other firms such as Qualcomm Inc (QCOM.O) or Apple Inc (AAPL.O) then license to create their own processor chips.
-Arm's technology powers most mobile phones, but it is making a push into data center processors, where Intel Corp (INTC.O) and Advanced Micro Devices (AMD.O) have long dominated.
+Arm creates underlying intellectual property that other firms such as Qualcomm Inc or Apple Inc then license to create their own processor chips.
+Arm’s technology powers most mobile phones, but it is making a push into data center processors, where Intel Corp and Advanced Micro Devices have long dominated.

 Arm said on Tuesday that its “N2” Neoverse computing cores are expected to be about 40% faster than the previous generation.
 The company also said that its “V1” cores - which are designed to handle a different type of math commonly used for artificial intelligence - are expected to be 50% faster than traditional methods of doing the same tasks.